 The University of Chicago

 The University of Chicago is a leading academic and research institution that has driven new ways of thinking since its founding in 1890.
-Leading the research at UChicago are the Institute for Molecular Engineering (IME) and the Physical Sciences Division’s departments of physics, chemistry, computer science, and astronomy and astrophysics, which are home to world-leading research in quantum information science and engineering.
+Leading the research at UChicago are the Pritzker School of Molecular Engineering (PME) and the Physical Sciences Division’s departments of physics, chemistry, computer science, and astronomy and astrophysics, which are home to world-leading research in quantum information science and engineering.
 Expertise includes quantum computing, quantum communication, and quantum sensing, as well as creating quantum materials using semiconductors, superconductors, and trapped atoms.
 These materials serve as the basis for building nanoscale electronic, optical, and mechanical devices that operate at the quantum limit.
 For example, understanding and manipulating the spin of electrons in semiconductors or magnetic flux in superconductors can be used for advancing computing, medical imaging, encryption and other technologies.